-- .1 Remove bituminous markings from finished surfaces. - .2 In areas where finished surfaces are soiled caused by work of this section, consult manufacturer of surfaces for cleaning advice and complying with their documented instructions. - .3 Repair or replace defaced or disfigured finishes caused by work of this section. - .4 The installer will be responsible for replacement of any stained cap sheet as a result of rust staining due to improper protection of the cap sheet during metal installation.
-This cost will be borne be the contractor.
+- 1. Remove bituminous markings from finished surfaces. - 2.
+In areas where finished surfaces are soiled caused by work of this section, consult manufacturer of surfaces for cleaning advice and complying with their documented instructions. - 3.
+Repair or replace defaced or disfigured finishes caused by work of this section.